-Here, when we try to rotate the phone up and down several times only around Pitch (x) axis, it will produce a change of the angular velocity showed in the form below.
-It is clear that there is almost only one orientation data change happened on Pitch(x) axis.
+Here, when we try to rotate the phone up and down several times only around Pitch (x) axis, it will produce a change of the angular velocity showed in the figure below.
+It is clear there is almost only one orientation data change happened on Pitch(x) axis.
 And what the information we can summarize is that any orientation the rotation happens it will cause the angular velocity on the corresponding axis.

-Figure 3.
-5 The angular velocities of three axes data of Gyroscope

-So we can judge the orientation of current movement through the angular velocity, if there is the angular velocity in one axis, it means the phone is rotating or moving in that direction and if the value is positive, that means the phone is moving forward, vice versa.
+We can judge the orientation of current movement through the angular velocity, if there is the angular velocity in one axis, it means the phone is rotating or moving in that direction and if the value is positive, that means the phone is moving forward, vice versa.

-Calculating the tcurrent angle in Pitch axis
+Calculating the Current Angle In Pitch Axis

 Before for calculating the current angle, we must be clear for two functions of the basic mathematics here.
 I believe everyone has studied them during high school or university Physics and Math lessons.